werpu/jsfs_js_ts/README.md

 ## What is this?

-This project is a work in progress for a typescript based reimplementation of jsf.js
+This project is a work in progress for a next gen typescript based reimplementation of jsf.js

 The main goal is maintainability.
 It omits legacy browsers